tonywu6/mdbookkit/docs/src/rustdoc-link/known-issues.md

 rustdoc has a [`private_intra_doc_links`][private_intra_doc_links] lint that warns you when your public documentation tries to link to private items.

-The preprocessor does not yet warn you about links to private items: rust-analyzer can generate links for items regardless of their crate-level visibility.
+The preprocessor does not yet warn you about links to private items: rust-analyzer will generate links for items regardless of their crate-level visibility.

 ## Unresolved items